chaymaemerhrioui1/chaymaemerhrioui1/README.md

 ## 💫 About Me:
 A passionate Data and Software Engineering Student at ENSAH

-🌱 I’m currently learning Cloud Camputing
+🌱 I’m currently learning Generative IA & LLMs
 📫 How to reach me merhriouichaymae@gmail.com